rtkaleb/Challenge4/README.md

 - Data samples in CSV (`/data`)
 - Import scripts in PowerShell (`/scripts`)
 - A backup **placeholder** created now (`/backup/dump-YYYYMMDD-HHmm/`) with instructions to generate a real dump
-- Screenshots folder (`/screenshots`) for you to place your Compass captures

 ## Repository structure